uoeIDS/IDS_website/content/components/_index.en.md

   </div>
 </div>

-The reading material and the interactive R tutorials are released on Mondays, the online lectures are on Tuesdays, the in-person lectures are on Thursdays, and the workshops are on Fridays.
+The reading material and the interactive R tutorials are released on Mondays, the in-person lectures are on Tuesday and Thursdays, and the workshops are on Fridays.

 <p style="text-align: left">
 If you are looking for your class times for this course, these can be found via your University of Edinburgh calendar: